It’s like a school science project volcano in your washing machine.

 There are all kinds of “sports” detergents out there and most of them are pretty expensive.
 I wanted something simple that would keep the stank out of my laundry.
 Baking soda to the rescue!
 It’s very gentle when used in a proper amount.
 About a half cup to one cup of baking soda is great for a large load of laundry in my space saver washer.
 I initially wanted to do baking soda only but the surfactants in laundry detergent really penetrate clothing fibers to get your clothes clean.
 So I tried a few different brands and started using Biokleen laundry liquid.
 I probably use a tablespoon per load of laundry, which means I only need to laundry detergent about once a year!

 I was then looking for a remedy to get deodorant stains out of my shirts.
 I haven’t made the leap to natural deodorants since I really like my antiperspirant so I was stuck with a lot of chalky residue on my black shirts.
 Vinegar is the answer!
 Initially, I treated some of my shirts with a paste made from baking soda and vinegar and worked it into the stain with an old toothbrush.
 It didn’t fix my shirts 100% but it made it a lot better.
 From then on I soak my laundry in the baking soda and soap for about an hour and then use 1/2 cup of vinegar in place of the fabric softener.
+Using vinegar as a fabric softener will help dissolve the baking soda you used in the wash.
+It doesn’t take much for these two substances to cancel each other out!
 I think this has really helped keep the deodorant stains away.
-The true test is the smell test: if your shirts still smell like deodorant after you wash them, it’s still in there
+The true test is the smell test: if your shirts still smell like deodorant after you wash them, it’s still in there 🙁

 Even if you line-dry your clothes, the vinegar smell will not stay in them.
 Promise!
 It will also make your towels nice and fluffy.
 Fabric softeners also reduce your towel’s ability to absorb water, so it’s yet another reason to use vinegar.
 Your towels might not smell like Heavenly Cherub Breath or Vanilla Cupcake Violet but they’ll dry you off after a shower.
 The choice is yours!